ddnexus/pagy/docs/extras/keyset_for_ui.md

 ## Understanding the cache

-This extra uses the `session` object as the cache for the `cutoffs` (not for the records!) by default, because it's simple and works in any app, at least for prototyping.
+This extra uses the `session` object as the cache for the `cutoffs` (not for the records!) by default, because it's simple and works out of the box in any app, at least for prototyping.

 Notice that the `cutoffs` array can potentially grow big if you don't use `:max_pages`, especially if your `keyset` contains multiple ordered columns and more if their size is big.
 You must be aware of it.